War of the Worlds (2025) Review: Who Thought This Was a Good Idea?

 I’m actually shocked that this film was distributed by Universal, as it is just about as low-quality as you can get.
 There has to be some kind of story as to how all of this came about because it’s genuinely baffling that something like this could be distributed by a major studio.
 Sure, it went to streaming and was all but dropped out of nowhere.
 I wouldn’t be surprised if this were a COVID movie that simply sat on the shelf for years.
 But it’s still baffling how they managed to get all these decent actors involved, especially when their characters are making such boneheaded decisions.
 If anything War of the Worlds just made me appreciate when other screen life films stick to the gimmick and do it right.

-WAR OF THE WORLDS IS STREAMING ON AMAZON PRIME ON JULY 30TH, 2025.
+WAR OF THE WORLDS IS STREAMING ON PRIME VIDEO ON JULY 30TH, 2025.